 Calculating the High Tide Line for Massachusetts

 VDatum does not calculate the high tide line (HTL), which is the highest predicted tide of the year.
-As per the figure below, the HTL of 2016 was roughly equal to the highest astronomical tide (HAT, the highest predicted tide during the last tidal epoch, 1983-2001) for nearly all stations in Massachusetts examined.
-This happened to be the case because the moon had one of its closest orbital approaches to the earth in many decades, although in practical terms, the highest tide of any given year varies in a range of only a few inches among years in Buzzards Bay and the south side of Cape Cod.
-This finding also mean HAT elevations reported by NOAA are also an excellent estimate of the HTL.
+As per Fig. 4, the HTL of 2016 was roughly equal to the highest astronomical tide (HAT, the highest predicted tide during the last tidal epoch, 1983-2001) for nearly all stations in Massachusetts examined.
+This happened to be the case because the moon had one of its closest orbital approaches to the earth in many decades, although in practical terms, the highest tide of any given year varies in a range of only a few inches in Buzzards Bay and the south side of Cape Cod.
+This finding also means HAT elevations reported by NOAA are also an excellent estimate of the HTL.

 However, HAT values are reported for only a few tidal stations in Massachusetts.
 Is there a way to estimate the HTL for any portion of the coast or within embayments?
-In reviewing the tidal records for the 2016 HTL for all stations in Massachusetts, the HTL elevation for 2016 correlated very well with both the MHW line and MHHW line elevations (relative to MLLW) for all stations.
-This finding means that a reasonable estimate of the HTL can be calculated from the regression curve in Fig 5, using the formula (MHW-MLLW)*1.183+0.756 + MLLW = HTL (the MLLW adjustment converts the elevation NAVD 88, like the other data on the interactive tidal datum map page.
+In reviewing the tidal records for the 2016 HTL for all stations in Massachusetts, the HTL elevation for 2016 correlated very well with both the MHW line and MHHW line elevations (relative to MLLW) for all stations (Fig. 5).
+This finding means that a reasonable estimate of the HTL can be calculated from the regression curve in Fig 5, using the formula (MHW-MLLW)*1.183+0.756 + MLLW = HTL (the MLLW adjustment converts the elevation NAVD 88, like the other data on the interactive map).

 The shoreline on nautical charts is mean high water (MHW), except for areas of salt marsh, where the apparent shoreline is shown (Fig. 6).
 Because the lowest limit of salt marshes is local mean sea level (LMSL), or somewhat above that, the vegetated shoreline elevation on a nautical chart is generally between LMSL and mean high water neap (MHWN).
-Around Buzzards Bay MHW is mostly near 2.5 ft NGVD 29 or 1.6 ft NAVD 88 (+/- 0.2 ft).
+Around Buzzards Bay, MHW is mostly near 2.5 ft NGVD 29 or 1.6 ft NAVD 88 (+/- 0.2 ft).
 LMSL is mostly around -0.4 ft NAVD 88 in Buzzards Bay.
 The maps below show the actual elevations in and around Buzzards Bay and the rest of the state, and you can, of course, use the tidal datum viewer to find the exact elevations for your site.

 In contrast to land elevations on nautical charts which are tied to a geodetic datum, the bathymetric depths are defined relative to the tidal datum.
 Before 1990, the tidal datum on nautical charts (and used for other NOAA calculations) was set to MLW; after 1990, it was set to MLLW.
 This is only a 4-inch difference in most of Massachusetts.

 This difference in datums between land elevation and bathymetry means a bathymetric depth of -1 foot is at a land elevation of about -3 feet in NAVD 88 in Buzzards Bay, and this elevation difference is greater north of Cape Cod.
-Land elevations on maps produced by the federal government before 1991 are NGVD 29 (which is a foot below NAVD 88, so land elevations are a foot higher).
+Land elevations on maps produced by the federal government before 1991 are NGVD 29 (which is a 9 inches to foot below NAVD 88 in Massachusetts, so land elevations on earlier maps are nearly a foot higher).
 After 1991, most maps produced by the federal government are typically referenced to the NAVD 88 datum.